|

 Adjective: hard (harder,hardest) haa(r)d- Not easy; requiring great physical or mental effort to accomplish or comprehend or endure

-"why is it so hard for you to keep a secret?" - difficult - Dispassionate
+"why is it so hard for you to keep a secret?"; - difficult - Dispassionate

 "took a hard look"; "a hard bargainer" - Resisting weight or pressure

-"hard labour" - arduous, backbreaking, grueling [US], gruelling [Brit, Cdn], heavy, laborious, operose, punishing, toilsome - Produced without vibration of the vocal cords
+- Produced without vibration of the vocal cords

-- unvoiced, voiceless, surd - (of light) transmitted directly from a pointed light source
+"hard consonants such as 'p' and 'k' and 's'"; - unvoiced, voiceless, surd - (of light) transmitted directly from a pointed light source

 - concentrated - (of speech sounds); produced with the back of the tongue raised toward or touching the velum

-"Russian distinguished between hard consonants and palatalized or soft consonants" - Given to excessive indulgence of bodily appetites especially for intoxicating liquors
+"Russian distinguished between hard consonants and palatalized or soft consonants" - Very strong or vigorous

-"a hard drinker" - intemperate, heavy - Being distilled rather than fermented; having a high alcoholic content
+"a hard drinker"; - intemperate, heavy - Being distilled rather than fermented; having a high alcoholic content

-"hard liquor" - strong - Unfortunate or hard to bear
+"hard liquor"; - strong - Unfortunate or hard to bear

-"had hard luck" - tough - Dried out
+"had hard luck"; - tough - Dried out

-"hard dry rolls left over from the day before" Adverb: hard haa(r)d- With effort or force or vigour
+"hard dry rolls left over from the day before" - (of information) reliable and difficult to dispute

 "the team played hard"; "worked hard all day"; "pressed hard on the lever"; "hit the ball hard"; "slammed the door hard" - With firmness

-"held hard to the railing" - firmly - Earnestly or intently
+"held hard to the railing"; - firmly - Earnestly or intently

 "thought hard about it"; "stared hard at the accused" - Causing great damage or hardship

-"industries hit hard by the depression" - severely - Slowly and with difficulty
+"industries hit hard by the depression"; - severely - Slowly and with difficulty

-"prejudices die hard" - Indulging excessively
+"prejudices die hard"; - hardly - Indulging excessively

-- heavily, intemperately - Into a solid condition
+"he drank hard"; - heavily, intemperately - Into a solid condition

 "concrete that sets hard within a few hours" - Very near or close in space or time